uSpeedo/product/docs/price/sms.md

 | ...           | ...            | ...          |

 ### **Text messages are charged per segment**
--A single SMS message technically supports up to 160 characters, or up to 70 if the message contains one or more Unicode characters.(such as Chinese characters).
+-A single SMS message technically supports up to 160 characters, or up to 70 if the message contains one or more Unicode characters (such as Chinese characters).

 -Messages longer than 160 characters are automatically split into 153-character "segments".
 For example, a 161-character message will be sent as two messages: one with 153 characters and a second with eight characters.